The Early Data Release of the Dark Energy Spectroscopic Instrument: One-Percent Survey LSS Catalogs

 The sky area occupied for each target class in the One-Percent Survey is given in Table \ref{tab:sv3targets}.
 The difference between the highest (QSO) and lowest (ELGnotqso) priority targets is only 7\% due to the survey strategy to achieve high coverage.
 The ELG catalogs with QSO targets removed have a smaller area than those including the QSO targets because the priority used for the $P_{\rm good}$ determination is that of QSO when they are included but that of ELG\_HIP targets when they are not.
 Correspondingly, there is a small increase in the completeness of the ELG samples with the QSO targets removed, as the area removed was at sky locations where only QSO targets were observable.

 Finally, additional vetoes are applied based on the imaging data.
 For LRGs, we apply a custom mask, described in \cite{zhou22a}.
-For the other tracers, Legacy Survey bit 11 is always used.
-For QSO, bits 8,9 are also applied (these are specific to WISE data).
+For the other tracers, Legacy Survey bit 11 \revisionforreviewer{(\texttt{MEDIUM}) is always used to flag objects with imaging pixels within the locus of a radius-magnitude relation of a `medium' brightness star.
+For QSO, bits 8 (\texttt{WISEM1}) and 9 (\texttt{WISEM1}) are also applied.
+These refer to targets with pixels in the imaging that have a \texttt{WISEMASK_W1} or \texttt{WISEMASK_W2} bright star mask flag set respectively.}

 Given the vetoed catalogs, we determine a completeness both per fiber, $C_{\rm fib}$, and per unique tile grouping, $C_{\rm tile}$.
 Per fiber is simply the inverse of the number of data points at a given tile and fiber.\footnote{In the catalogs, the column is \texttt{FRACZ\_TILELOCID}.} The values of $C_{\rm fib}$ are similar to the $P_{\rm obs}$ value obtained from 128 alternative assignment histories.
 The completeness per tile grouping is simply the observed number divided by the total number within each tile group, \ie, $C_{\rm tile} = N_{\rm observed}/N_{\rm total}$.
 As an example, Fig. \ref{fig:comp_rosette} shows the completeness, $C_{\rm tile}$, of ELG targets in rosette number 1.
 The pattern observed there is typical of all rosettes.
 The ELG completeness in the plotted rosette is 87\% and across all rosettes it is 86\%.
 The ELG sample has the lowest completeness, as they had the lowest target priority.
 The completeness decreases towards the edges and the center, as the total number of overlapping tiles decreases in these regions.
 The completeness increases to 95\% if one cuts to $0.2 < r_{\rm rosette} < 1.45$, where $r_{\rm rosette}$ is the angular distance from the center of the rosette, in degrees.\footnote{The corresponding column name is \texttt{ROSETTE\_R} in the catalogs.}